HoussemDellai/aks-course/03_helm/Readme.md

 This will check the syntax of the chart and ensure that it is valid.

-## 4. Install a Helm Chart
+## 4. Install a Helm Chart into Kubernetes

 Once you have created a Helm chart, you can install it on your Kubernetes cluster.
 Install the Helm chart by running the following command:

 ```shell
 helm install my-app firstchart